Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 Yes.

-He's been there since before Starmer's election, he was always in favour of Starmer being the leader of the Labour Party.
+He was always in favour of Starmer being the leader of the Labour Party.

-And the problem is as well that you have is the fact that as uh dissent grows in dissatisfaction in the Labour Party and as reform arising in the polls, you are seeing more and let's not forget as well from the left, you've got Corbyn and the Greens outflanking, so the the left of the Labour Party have uh a more authentic option to vote for.
+And the problem is as well that you have is the fact that as dissent grows and dissatisfaction in the Labour Party and as reform are rising in the polls, you are seeing more, and let's not forget as well, from the left, you've got Corbyn and the Greens outflanking.

-You can see that Labour are starting their support is starting to wither.
+You can see that Labour are starting, their support is starting to wither.

-And the problem is that you have here Starmer could theoretically try and pin this on Morgan McSweeney and say just put on the blame onto him and say, well, there we are, I'll just jess in that and I'll try and carry on.
+And the problem is that you have here Starmer could theoretically try and pin this on Morgan McSweeney and say, just put on the blame onto him and say, well, there we are.

-But the problem is that McSweeney has been in there for a long time now, and what's more, conversely, McSweeney can't push Starmer because if McSweeney pushes Starber, his own power will disappear as well.
+And what's more, conversely, McSweeney can't push Starmer because if McSweeney pushes Starber, his own power will disappear as well.

-Because a lot of the people uh from the left of the Labour Party really, really dislike McSweeney and don't trust him because they basically see him as the Dominic Cummings equivalent, but for the Labour Party, which is obviously not a true comparison, because the uh turns out that the power behind Johnson's government wasn't Cummings, it was the fact that he was being whipped by his wife.
+Because a lot of the people from the left of the Labour Party really, really dislike McSweeney and don't trust him because they basically see him as the Dominic Cummings equivalent, but for the Labour Party, which is obviously not a true comparison because it turns out that the power behind Johnson's government wasn't Cummings.

-But um that's obviously a different matter.
+But that's obviously a different matter.

 So again, this is something that's in the ether.

-If he goes, I don't know how much support he actually has within the party to back him up should things start to crumble quickly.
+If he goes, I don't know how much support he actually has within the party to back him up, should things start to crumble quickly.

 You're losing your most valuable piece in the Labour government.